InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 If your kid plays games with you around, you can actively monitor their situation.
 (Image: Shutterstock)

-Now, we aren’t suggesting you hover over their shoulder and “backseat game,” as some call it.
+We aren’t suggesting you hover over their shoulder and “backseat game,” as some call it.
 Rather, set up the console or their computer in a public space.
-In the living room or dining room are popular options.
+The living room or dining room are popular options.
 You don’t have to be actively watching them either.
 Simply sitting in the same room or listening from the kitchen will do.
 If you hear your child begin to get frustrated, intervene.

 A good compromise for older children who value privacy is to let them play games in their room, but leave the door open.
-This gives them some agency but allows you to hear if things go sour.
+That gives them some agency, but allows you to hear if things go sour.
 You may also ask that they refrain from using headphones.
-Again, discuss this in-depth with your child to find the solution right for your family.
+Discuss it in depth with your child to find a solution that’s right for your family.

 : A mom discusses TV and games with her teenage daughter, who holds a tablet to her chest in this image from Shutterstock